- About LAM

 - Get Involved

 A new study is planned to investigate a possible inhaled treatment, called LAM-001 for women with LAM.
-The study is planned to begin in April and will be conducted at sites in Nottingham, Manchester and London.
-Women aged between 18 and 65 years with LAM, who are not being treated with sirolimus (also called rapamycin), […]
+The study is planned to begin very soon and will be conducted at sites in Nottingham, Manchester and London.
+Women aged between 18 and 70 years with LAM, who are not being treated with sirolimus (also called rapamycin), may be […]

 The European Lung Foundation’s new LAM Patient Priorities website is now live! www.europeanlunginfo.org/lam Some of the key features on the site are: Information about LAM – trusted information developed with LAM health professionals and women with LAM.
 Support in your language: LAM factsheet to download in 9 languages.
 Map of LAM patient organisations in Europe […]